Operational Policy 2.4 – Planning for school sites

 What triggered the review of Development Control Policy 2.4?

-• strategic planning deficiencies (undersupply of schools and oversubscription of students in growth areas)
+• Strategic planning deficiencies - undersupply of schools and oversubscription of students in growth areas

-• suboptimal land use planning outcomes for school sites (quality of sites, poor locations, traffic issues etc.)
+• Suboptimal land use planning outcomes for school sites - quality of sites, poor locations, traffic issues etc.

-• unforeseen and excessive development costs for the Department of Education with respect to primary schools site acquisition and development
+• Unforeseen and excessive development costs for the Department of Education with respect to primary schools site acquisition and development

-• the need for a transparent, certain and more equitable primary school contribution methodology regime
+• The need for a transparent, certain and more equitable primary school contribution methodology regime

 Where does OP2.4 apply?

-The principles of the policy apply to public or private education establishments, primary and secondary schools, existing and proposed areas with residential development, new or existing schools across the State that are being modified or expanded.
+The principles of the policy apply to public or private education establishments, primary and secondary schools, existing and proposed areas with residential development, and new or existing schools across the State that are being modified or expanded.

 The section of the policy that relates to development contribution requirements (Section 3.9 and Appendix 2) for public primary school sites will apply to all region scheme areas or land within an approved structure plan, unless otherwise exempted.

-The policy is primarily intended to provide guidance for the delivery of primary and secondary school sites that are needed to cater for the demand resulting from compulsory education.
 As universities and technical colleges (TAFE) sites tend to be larger in area and less numerous across the State, they are subject to different issues.
 It remains important that the needs of the Department of Training and

 Workforce Development and universities are considered through the strategic planning framework.